 Adobe Premiere Pro

-Another great option is DaVinci Resolve, which offers a huge number of features on its basic version.
+Another great option is DaVinci Resolve (opens in new tab), which offers a huge number of features on its basic version.
 Indeed, its color grading and audio production functions are famously versatile, and it works across Mac, Windows and Linux.
 Unlike Lightworks, it allows you to export your videos in a wide range of file formats without upgrading.
-DaVinci Resolve isn’t perfect— you aren’t able to export to social media directly, for example—but the editor still has an amazing offering for those looking for something cheap and effective.

 For some productions, free options like Lightworks or DaVinci Resolve could be the best choice.
 With every customer in the market — from fledgeling vloggers to established filmmakers — being so well served, the incredible volume of content uploaded to YouTube each day is easy to understand.